 The Vive XR Elite basically speaks for itself visually, without even having you take a look via its pancake lenses.
 Anyone who has ever spent more than an hour in virtual reality with the usual VR headsets in front of their eyes knows what I am talking about.
 You will begin to feel pressure on the nose, under the eyes, and the forehead immediately afterwards, being an indictment of what you have been doing for the past few minutes.

-That should now change with the HTC Vive XR Elite.
 If you're a little familiar with the Vive portfolio, you'll recognize certain design overlaps with the HTC Vive Flow.
-I think the lessons learned from the 189-gram "predecessor," which still required smartphone connectivity, were quite useful for in influencing the final design of the XR Elite.
+I think the lessons learned from the 189 gram "predecessor," which still required smartphone connectivity, were quite useful for in influencing the final design of the XR Elite.

-Things aren't quite that easy with HTC's latest standalone VR goggles after all.
+Things aren't quite that simple with HTC's latest standalone VR goggles after all.
 With the almost 5,000 mAh battery positioned at the back, the headset still weighs 625 grams, which is not lightweight at all compared to its competitors (503 to 722 g) according to the specifications.
-Intensive gaming sessions are required to confirm the initial impression of a significantly better sitting comfort in the long run.

 Vive XR Elite with a 4K display